-- An Academic Mentor has been working at the school since January 2022.
-Her role has been supporting children in EYFS, both in general but also with a specific focus on early language, literacy and phonics development.
-And of year EYFS data is not yet available but will be added to this review when it has been shared. - The Academic Mentor has also been working in KS1 and KS2 with a literacy focus, supporting children to access the school's new library provision.
-These sessions have looked at some of the "softer" literacy skills, celebrating reading for pleasure and the joy of books.
-The outcomes for these sessions are more difficult to quantify but school staff report that the children have "very much enjoyed" the sessions and like "library time". - Pupil Progress meetings have taken place throughout the year.
-These meetings have been used to identify which children need additional support and then plan what that additional support should look like. - A member of staff has completed the Mental Health Training.
-Implementation of this training is still at an early stage but there has been a promising start.
-A school wellbeing committee has been established.
-This committee is staff led and has a remit to identify ways to support all members of the St James' community.
-Support from the school's Mental Health lead was used in the development of the new Behaviour Policy to ensure that a mental health strand considered throughout the policy.
-This will be replicated when further policies come to be reviewed, ensuring that mental health retains a high priority across the school. - The school's approach to behaviour and its policy has been reviewed and developed.
+Pupil Progress meetings have taken place throughout the year.
+These meetings have been used to identify which children need additional support and then plan what that additional support should look like.

+The member of staff who had completed the Mental Health First Aid training left on maternity leave mid-way through the year.
+Support for this area has been picked up by the school's SLT but this is a challenge.

+- The school's approach to behaviour and its policy has been reviewed and developed.
 This has been an ongoing piece of work, involving all staff members.
-The focus has been on positive behaviour management approaches. - A comprehensive and robust programme of support has been put in place for the EYFS setting.
-Staff have responded fantastically well to this support and the quality of provision in the setting has significantly improved.
-While EYFS outcomes data is not currently available, external monitoring through the local authority's Quality Assurance mechanism highlighted very positive progress. - The NELI intervention has been carried out in the Y1 class.
+The focus has been on positive behaviour management approaches. - The NELI intervention has been carried out in the Y1 class.
 Staff report this has had a positive impact - Early Help and Pastoral support has been in place for families across the school throughout the year.
-26 families have been supported during the academic year to date, accounting for 33% of the school population.
 This support has included but is not limited to food bank vouchers, uniform and clothing support, referrals to Wood Street Mission, housing support, bereavement support, medical issues and appointments, and mental health support.
 Staff have noticed a recent increase in housing issues, in particular increases in rents, lack of local housing and unresolved housing issues.